tiagoluis12/nasa-api-project/README.md

 ## Features

 - **Search NASA Content:** Browse images, videos, and more using NASA's public APIs.
-- **Favorites and Bookmarking:** Easily save and manage your favorite items using local storage.
 - **Content-Based Image Retrieval:** Discover similar images based on the content currently viewed.
 - **Responsive UI:** Clean and modern interface built with Material UI.
 - **API Proxy:** A Node.js backend to securely handle API requests and errors.